junwang-noaa/graphcast/NCEP/Readme.md

+# MLGFS:

-# GraphCast model with NCEP GDAS Products as ICs
+- v1.0: fine-tuned graphcast based model with NCEP GDAS Products as ICs

 This repository provides scripts to run real-time GraphCast using GDAS products as inputs.
 There are multiple scripts in the repository including:
 - `gdas_utility.py`: a Python script designed to download Global Data Assimilation System (GDAS) data from the National Centers for Environmental Prediction (NCEP) from NOAA S3 bucket (or NOMADS), and prepare the data in a format suitable for feeding into the GraphCast weather prediction system.